gansanay/datatransformation/content/Data/Anatomy of an Ad Hoc Request.md

 A data team should always be seen as available to handle ad hoc queries... while ensuring they don't get overwhelmed!

-As mentioned earlier, in the next article, *Turning Ad Hoc Requests into Opportunities*, I will propose a way to distinguish requests to better prioritize them and incorporate the corresponding effort into more easily planable projects.
+As mentioned earlier, in the next article, [[Turning Ad Hoc Requests into Opportunities]], I will propose a way to distinguish requests to better prioritize them and incorporate the corresponding effort into more easily plannable projects.